databricks/cli/README.md

 docker pull ghcr.io/databricks/cli:latest
 ```

-Example of how to run the CLI using the docker image.
+Example of how to run the CLI using the Docker image.
 More documentation is available at https://docs.databricks.com/dev-tools/bundles/airgapped-environment.html.
 ```
 docker run -e DATABRICKS_HOST=$YOUR_HOST_URL -e DATABRICKS_TOKEN=$YOUR_TOKEN ghcr.io/databricks/cli:latest current-user me
 ```